deutschebank/fluxnova-docs-manual/content/introduction/architecture.md

 ---

-Flowave is a Java-based framework.
+Fluxnova is a Java-based framework.
 The main components are written in Java and we have a general focus on providing Java developers with the tools they need for designing, implementing and running business processes and workflows on the JVM.
 Nevertheless, we also want to make the process engine technology available to non-Java developers.
-This is why Flowave also provides a REST API which allows you to build applications connecting to a remote process engine.
+This is why Fluxnova also provides a REST API which allows you to build applications connecting to a remote process engine.

-Flowave can be used both as a standalone process engine server or embedded inside custom Java applications.
-The embeddability requirement is at the heart of many architectural decisions within Flowave.
+Fluxnova can be used both as a standalone process engine server or embedded inside custom Java applications.
+The embeddability requirement is at the heart of many architectural decisions within Fluxnova.
 For instance, we work hard to make the process engine component a lightweight component with as little dependencies on [third-party libraries]({{< ref "/introduction/third-party-libraries/_index.md" >}}) as possible.
 Furthermore, the embeddability motivates programming model choices such as the capabilities of the process engine to participate in Spring Managed or JTA [transactions and the threading model]({{< ref "/user-guide/process-engine/transactions-in-processes.md" >}}).

 # Process Engine Architecture